xARPES/xARPES/README.md

 	bash Miniconda3-latest-Linux-x86_64.sh

-Then scroll down the license agreement and answer ``yes`` to the following question:
+Then scroll down the license agreement and answer `yes` to the following question:

 	Do you accept the license terms? [yes|no]

 Also specify your installation location.

-It is convenient to also answer ``yes`` to the following, which will append new lines to your ``~/.bashrc``:
+It is convenient to also answer `yes` to the following, which will append new lines to your `~/.bashrc`:

 	You can undo this by running `conda init --reverse $SHELL`? [yes|no]

-A conda base environment is then activated with ``source ~/.bashrc`` or by starting a new terminal session.
+A conda base environment is then activated with `source ~/.bashrc` or by starting a new terminal session.

-Alternatively, you can answer ``no`` to the above question and activate conda whenever you need it:
+Alternatively, you can answer `no` to the above question and activate conda whenever you need it:

-	eval "$(/YOUR/PATH/TO/miniconda3/bin/conda shell.YOUR_SHELL_NAME hook)"
+	eval "$(<your_path>/miniconda3/bin/conda shell.<your_shell> hook)"

-Next, we install ``conda-build`` for developing xARPES (anwer ``y`` to questions):
+Next, we install `conda-build` for developing xARPES (answer `y` to questions):

 	conda install conda-build

-Finally, the following steps are executed for the installation &ndash; the ``xARPES`` environment will have to be launched whenever running xARPES:
+Finally, the following steps are executed for the installation &ndash; the `<my_env>` environment will have to be launched whenever running xARPES:

 	git clone git@github.com:xARPES/xARPES.git
 	cd xARPES
-	conda create -n xARPES -c defaults -c conda-forge --file requirements.txt conda activate xARPES
+	conda create -n <my_env> -c defaults -c conda-forge --file requirements.txt conda activate <my_env>
 	conda develop .

-Answer ``y`` to questions.
+Answer `y` to questions.

 # Execution